openzipkin/zipkin/docker/RATIONALE.md

 `kafka-topics.sh` uses Java and a relatively large classpath.
 It can be slow when many other processes are starting at the same time.
-For example, when launching many containers in Docker Compose, `kafka-topics.sh` was failed on 2s timeout after succeeding, causing a condition to break which broke the rest of the automation.
+For example, when launching many containers in Docker Compose, `kafka-topics.sh` timed out after 2s even though the prior run succeeded.
+This broke a condition which broke the rest of the automation.
 A 5s timeout is excessive usually, but avoided this problem.